 - Traditionally Ukrainian sauerkraut is dressed with virgin sunflower oil.
 You can buy it at any Russian or Ukrainian store and online (it will cost more).

-Q: “There is no juice came out after I put press on cabbage”
+Q: “There is no juice that came out after I put the press on the cabbage”

 Q: “My sauerkraut became too sour after sitting in the fridge for over a month, is there anything I can do about it?”

-A: Rinse sauerkraut under cold water, press out any water and dress as usually.
-Rinsing will remove excess of lactic acid.
+A: Rinse sauerkraut under cold water, press out any water, and dress as usual.
+Rinsing will remove excess lactic acid.

-Have you ever made sauerkraut before and how it ended up, share below?
+Have you ever made sauerkraut before and how did it ends up, share below?